-Washington Monthly ranks La Verne 48th on its national universities “Best Bang for the Buck” list.
-Forbes places it in the top half of its “America’s Top Colleges” rankings, which recognizes the top 20% of the nation’s undergraduate universities.
-U.S. News & World Report again has La Verne in Tier I of its “America’s Best Colleges” national universities category.
+Washington Monthly ranked La Verne 48th on its national universities “Best Bang for the Buck” list.
+Forbes placed it in the top half of its “America’s Top Colleges” rankings, which recognizes the top 20% of the nation’s undergraduate universities.
+U.S. News & World Report again has La Verne in Tier One of its “America’s Best Colleges” national universities category.

 International student scholarships